patricktrainer/patricktrainer.github.io/content/posts/How-to-Create-Scalable-Data-Pipelines-with-Python.md

 if __name__== "__main__":
 catch_events()
 ```
-This component will run indefinitely, consuming the SSE events and printing the id of each message queued.## Processing Data Streams with Python
+This component will run indefinitely, consuming the SSE events and printing the id of each message queued.
+## Processing Data Streams with Python
-In order to explore the data from the stream, we’ll consume it in batches of 100 messages.Next, the process_batch function will clean the message’s body and enrich each one with their respective ReceiptHandle*,* which is an attribute from the Message Queue that uniquely identifies the message:
+In order to explore the data from the stream, we’ll consume it in batches of 100 messages.
+Next, the process_batch function will clean the message’s body and enrich each one with their respective ReceiptHandle*,* which is an attribute from the Message Queue that uniquely identifies the message:
 ```
 def process_batch( messages ):
 global list_msgs